PrajwalKhot14/PrajwalKhot14/README.md

 University of Illinois Cancer Center
 March 2022– May2023
 Chicago, IL, United States · On-site
-- Analyzed electronic health records (EHR) using ASP.NET, identifying trends in patient demographics, disease prevalence, and healthcare utilization, which led to a 20% improvement in patient care outcomes
+- Analyzed electronic health records (EHR) using Python and Django to identify patterns and trends related to patient demographics, disease prevalence, and healthcare utilization, resulting in a 20% improvement in patient care outcomes
+- Orchestrated complex data transformations and loading tasks by integrating Control-M with SSIS, optimizing workflow efficiency and reducing data processing time by 50%
-- Added backend functionality to the UI Health application, including user authentication, patient data storage, and API development using Python and Azure services
+- Added backend functionality to the UI Health application, including user authentication, patient data storage, and API development using Flask and Azure services
 - Designed and developed SSMS stored procedures to consolidate Tumor Registry data, optimizing data management processes and enabling more efficient access for researchers
 - Implemented unit tests using PyTest, achieving a test coverage of over 80%, resulting in a 40% reduction in production defects and enhancing overall software reliability and stability

-Skills: Python · ASP.NET · Microsoft SQL Server · Azure · Tableau · PyTest
+Skills: Python · Django · Microsoft SQL Server · Azure · Tableau · Control-M · PyTest · SSIS

 ---